Assistant Professor, Prosthodontics

 - training in a specialty program in prosthodontics and eligibility to be licensed in Ontario as a recognized specialist in prosthodontics.Preference will be given to those trained in an accredited program.

 Salary will be commensurate with the successful candidate’s qualifications and experience.
-Extramural private practice privileges are permitted one day per week.

-The University of Toronto is strongly committed to diversity within its community.
-We especially welcome applications from visible minority group members, women, Aboriginal persons, persons with disabilities, members of sexual minority groups, and others who may contribute to further diversification of ideas.
-All candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.
+The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from visible minority group members, women, Aboriginal persons, persons with disabilities, members of sexual minority groups, and others who may contribute to the further diversification of ideas.